Create a Function

 : Since you can assign multiple fields per content type to the Function, this is represented as an array.contentTypeId

-: The ID of the content type you want to resolve data for, which, in our case, is the previously created "Product".fieldId
+: The id of the content type you want to resolve data for, which, in our case, is the previously created "Product".fieldId

-: The ID of the field where the content reference is stored.graphQLOutputType
+: The id of the field where the content reference is stored.graphQLOutputType

 : The GraphQL type that the resolved data belongs to.
 In this case, we use the "Product" type provided by the mock.shop API.
-If this not set the type will default to the return type of thegraphQLQueryField
+If this is not set the type will default to the return type of thegraphQLQueryField

 .graphQLQueryField